bespoken/bespoken-docs/unit-testing/guide.md

 ### Shorthand Properties
 For certain commonly accessed elements, we offer short-hand properties for referring to them.
 These are:

+* cardContent - Corresponds to `response.card.content`
+* cardImageURL - Corresponds to `response.card.image.largeImageUrl`
+* cardTitle - Corresponds to `response.card.title`
 * prompt - Grabs either the text or ssml from `response.outputSpeech`, whichever one is set
-* reprompt - Grabs either the text or ssml from `response.reprompt.outputSpeech`, which one is set
+* reprompt - Grabs either the text or ssml from `response.reprompt.outputSpeech`, whichever one is set
+* sessionEnded - Corresponds to `response.shouldEndSession`

+These elements are intended to work across platforms and test types.

 Example: